-Recently, also to test a new 30 Ah LiFePo4 battery (but that’s another story), I dusted off the rig that is normally kept in the backpack for portable activities, ready to use (and I emphasize that it is ready, not that it is used).
+Recently, I dusted off the rig that I normally keep in the backpack for portable activities in a “ready to operate” state (and I emphasize that it is ready, not that it is used), to test a new 30 Ah LiFePo4 battery (that’s another story).

-After turning it on, I connected the trusty Bird wattmeter with the dummy load and tested the various output powers on all bands.
+After turning it on, I connected the trusty Bird wattmeter, its dummy load and tested the various output powers across all the bands.

-The powers were all within specifications, but I noticed that on the HF frequencies from 14MHz and above, the bars indicating (more or less…) the power emitted by the radio only showed a couple of notches even though the radio was actually set to 100W.
+The power levels were all within specifications, but I noticed that on the HF frequencies from 14MHz and above, the bars only showed a couple of notches even though the radio was actually set to 100W.

 The radio was actually emitting 100W, so let’s say the problem was only “cosmetic”.